 Homecoming provides the opportunity for the St. Francis Festival on campus.
 The chaplain blesses animals, and some students dress in medieval period costumes.
 An evening service commemorates the death of St. Francis.

 The athletics program intentionally integrates faith and sports.
-The intercollegiate athletic program includes 15 Division III NCAA teams, an intercollegiate rugby team, as well as four intramural sports that attract hundreds of student participants.
-Most head coaches are Catholic, and all support the university’s unique mission.
+The intercollegiate athletic program includes 15 Division III NCAA teams, an intercollegiate rugby team, and five intramural sports that attract hundreds of student participants.
+Most head coaches are Catholic, and all support the University’s unique mission.

 The Bottom Line